Reduce, Refill & Reuse – these are our core goals. We help people care for the Earth by reducing the amount of disposable plastic packaging.

 Why are we doing this?

-Often people throw away empty household chemicals or cosmetics packaging, and get upset when it ends up in unintended places through ways they have no control of.
+Often people throw away empty household chemicals, cosmetics packaging or takeaway meals, and get upset when it ends up in unintended places through ways they have no control of.
 Will these bottles flow into the ocean with tons of other mixed waste?
 Unfortunately, the chances are very high, especially when we look at the current recycling figures.

 Next time, you have to buy a fmcg product, Swapp! offers the possibility to buy it in a reusable bottle and refill in the Swapp machine!
 Just four simple steps to personally reduce the amount of plastic usage.
 And it is need of the hour, let the following figures prove it.